Aggregates Methodology

 • Exclusive meeting time: this person was in meetings for a total of 1 hour (30 minutes in each because both meetings had the same RSVP and overlap fully)

-• Exclusive time: this person spent 55 minutes of time exclusively on meetings (27.5 minutes on each because 5 mins of meeting time was actually spent on slack)
+• Exclusive time: this person spent 55 minutes of time exclusively on meetings (27.5 minutes on each because 5 mins of meeting time was actually spent on Slack)

 In most cases, we recommend measuring "Meeting count" or "Exclusive meeting time," though there are instances where "Exclusive time" makes more sense.